meggy-ai/bruno-llm/docs/USER_GUIDE.md

 This includes:
 - bruno-core framework
-- Ollama provider support
+- Ollama provider support (LLM + embeddings)
-- All base utilities
+- All base utilities and factory patterns

 ### With OpenAI Support